What does “Midwestern friendliness” really mean?

 Some newcomers are ready to hit the road running when it comes to making friends in their new community.
 Others prefer to settle in a community with a demonstrated history of welcoming new people.
 We’ve noticed that several of the new hires, job candidates, and families that we help are able to find their home in communities like Chagrin Falls, Cleveland, Hudson, Rocky River, Shaker Heights, Solon, and Twinsburg.
 That is just to name a few.
 We know that there are numerous neighborhoods filled with both native and adopted Midwesterners ready to welcome you to your new home!

 At Executive Arrangements, we help new hires and their families settle into their new community by helping them cultivate relationships.
 Think of us as community consultants and network experts!
-Does your company need help welcoming, educating, and connecting top talent and their families to Cleveland or Akron?
-Call EA to discuss how we can help.
-216.231.9311.
+If your organization could use a fresh take on how they welcome and onboard job candidates and employees relocating to a new work city including Cleveland, Akron, Columbus or Chicago (all friendly Midwestern cities!) call us: 216.231.9311.